 No items found.

 Dr. Glazer received training in hypnosis through the American Society of Clinical Hypnosis, the county’s most esteemed training institute in hypnotherapy.
-Under renown author Michael Kapko as well as other leaders in the field, Dr. Glazer learned how the clinical use hypnosis can rapidly facilitatie change, strengthen the ego, and reduce impediments to change.
+Under renowned author Michael Kapko as well as other leaders in the field, Dr. Glazer learned how the clinical use hypnosis can rapidly facilitate change, strengthen the ego, and reduce impediments to change.